 Figure 5.
-Temporal changes in demographics of Tyuva mussels. (a) Correspondence Analysis (CA) ordination of mussel settlements by demographic parameters in all surveys (data for the same settlements from different years are considered independently).
+Temporal changes in demographics of the Tyuva mussels. (a) Correspondence Analysis (CA) ordination of mussel settlements by demographic parameters in all surveys (data on the same settlements in different years are considered independently).
 Demographic characteristics are indicated by abbreviated names.
-Settlements are marked with signs, settlements from different habitats are shown with signs of different shapes, and those studied in different years are shown with signs of different colors, as shown in the legend.
-Arrows show temporal changes in BS+05 investigated in 2005, 2009, 2010, 2012, and 2018. (b-g) Temporal changes in the repeatedly studied settlements by N2-3 (b), density of mussels 4-7 years old (c), N (d), B (e), Ptros (f), GI (g).
+Settlements are marked with signs, settlements from different habitats are shown with signs of different shape, and those studied in different years are shown with signs of different color, as shown in the legend.
+Arrows show temporal changes in BS+05 investigated in 2005, 2009, 2010, 2012, and 2018. (b-g) Temporal changes in the repeatedly studied settlements by N2-3 (b), density of mussels aged 4-7 years (c), N (d), B (e), Ptros (f), GI (g).
 All abundance values are logarithmic.
-All settlements were studied in 2009-10 (their characteristics in 2009-10 are plotted on the horizontal axis) and at one or more other points in time (vertical axis).
-If the settlements did not change over time, the points would lie on the diagonal.
+All settlements were studied in 2009-10 (their characteristics in 2009-10 are plotted on the horizontal axis) and at one or more other time points (vertical axis).
+If the settlements did not change over time, the points lie on the diagonal.